techsethi/guides/source/getting-started/index.md

 * Windows or Mac users can download and run [this Node.js installer](http://nodejs.org/download/).
 * Mac users often prefer to install Node using [Homebrew](http://brew.sh/).
 After installing Homebrew, run `brew install node` to install Node.js.
+You can also install node & npm via this installer on Mac.
+It installs Node version 5.3.0 and npm 3.3.12.
+(At the time of writing, Dec 2015)
 * Linux users can use [this guide for Node.js installation on Linux](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

 If you get an outdated version of npm, run `npm install -g npm`.